Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 You are a construction contractor hired by a manufacturer to build a special purpose building.
 Your sales or purchases of materials or fixtures that you furnish and install in the performance of a construction contract for a qualified person may qualify for the partial exemption.

-In order to document that the partial exemption applies, you must obtain from the qualified person, and keep in your records a valid partial exemption certificate signed by the qualified person.
+To document that the partial exemption applies, you must obtain from the qualified person, and keep in your records a valid partial exemption certificate signed by the qualified person.
 The exemption certificate must indicate that the qualified person and special purpose building meet the qualifications for the partial exemption, and that the property will be used in a qualifying manner.
-For this purpose, you may obtain a Partial Exemption Certificate for Manufacturing, Research and Development Equipment (CDTFA-230-M) prescribed by the CDTFA, or a similar form.
+For this purpose, you may obtain a CDTFA-230-M prescribed by CDTFA, or use a similar form.

 Depending on the percentage of usable volume of a building being used in a qualifying manner, the entire building or only a portion of the building may qualify for the partial exemption (see Special Purpose Buildings below).
-In the event that all materials and fixtures do not qualify for the partial exemption, it is necessary that the exemption certificate accurately lists the property to be purchased subject to the partial exemption.
+If all materials and fixtures do not qualify for the partial exemption, it is necessary that the exemption certificate accurately lists the property to be purchased subject to the partial exemption.

 Materials versus Fixtures

-As explained on the Industry Guide for Construction Contractors, the performance of a construction contract generally involves the furnishing and installation of materials and/or fixtures that are incorporated into realty.
-Due to the unique nature of the manufacturing, research and development partial exemption and the ability of the qualified person to pass the partial exemption on to a construction contractor that is furnishing and installing materials and/or fixtures as part of the construction of a special purpose building, a detailed explanation of the application of tax and the documentation requirements is provided below.
+As explained in the Tax Guide for Construction Contractors, the performance of a construction contract generally involves the furnishing and installation of materials and/or fixtures that are incorporated into realty.
+Due to the unique nature of the manufacturing and research & development partial exemption, and the ability of the qualified person to pass the partial exemption on to a construction contractor that is furnishing and installing materials and/or fixtures as part of the construction of a special purpose building, a detailed explanation of the application of tax and the documentation requirements is provided below.

 Contractors as Consumers